Negative cavity photon spectral function in an optomechanical system with two parametrically-driven mechanical modes: Cavity retarded Green's function: negative cavity photon spectral function

+Based on Eq.(\ref{A2}), the negativity of the CPSF corresponds to the negativity of the ECDR ($\kappa_{\rm eff}(\omega)$) which is equivalent to the manifestation of a gain in the system while the positivity of the CPSF corresponds to a positive value of ECDR leading to the occurrence of dissipation.
+In short, it can be concluded that the spectral function is a measure of the absorptive response of the system to the input time-dependent perturbation whose negativity (positivity) corresponds to gain (dissipation).

-We will show in the following that in the present parametrically driven OMS the CPSF, $ \mathcal{A}(\omega) $, can be negative by controlling the modulation parameters and cooperativities due to the parametric modulations of the phononic mechanical modes.
+In the following, we present all the results in the interaction picture and in the frame rotating at the coupling laser frequency in which $\omega=\omega_{pc}-\omega_m$, for simplicity.
+As is evident, the resonance condition of $\omega=0$ corresponds to $\omega_{pc}=\omega_m=\omega_d$.
+We will show that in the present parametrically driven OMS the CPSF, $ \mathcal{A}(\omega) $, defined in Eq.(\ref{A1}) can be made negative by controlling the modulation parameters and cooperativities due to the parametric modulations of the phononic mechanical modes.
 The on-resonance CPSF can be easily calculated as follows